joshstevens19/rindexer/README.md

 - internal tables in postgres like last seen blocks etc
 - finish command line https://ponder.sh/docs/api-reference/create-ponder
 - look into load balancing of RPCs
-- look into internal caching to make things faster
-- look into dependency mappings to allow you to index based on trees structure
 - investigate graphql API exposing
 - look into https://diesel.rs/ for mapping schemas etc
 - investigate indexing contracts that are deployed within an event onchain